Terry Mulholland: Early life and education

 Mulholland was born in Uniontown, Pennsylvania.
 He attended Laurel Highlands High School in Uniontown, where he graduated in 1981.

-He attended Marietta College in Marietta, Ohio, where he majored in sports medicine and played for legendary NCAA Division III coach Don Schaly.
+He attended Marietta College in Marietta, Ohio, where he majored in sports medicine and played for NCAA Division III coach Don Schaly.
 He was a first team All-American his junior season when he was drafted in the first round by the San Francisco Giants.

 Career

 San Francisco Giants

 Mulholland was drafted by the San Francisco Giants with the 24th overall pick in the 1984 MLB draft; he was chosen as a compensation pick from the Detroit Tigers for the signing of Darrell Evans.
 Mulholland made his Major League debut with the Giants on June 8, 1986.
 After that, he played for eleven different Major League teams: the Giants, the Phillies, the Yankees, the Mariners, the Cubs, the Braves, the Dodgers, the Pirates, the Indians, the Twins, and the Diamondbacks.

 He is well known for having one of the "nastiest" pickoff moves in the game.

 While pitching for the Giants, Mulholland made a play that is often shown on sports bloopers shows.
-On September 3, 1986 against the New York Mets, Mulholland fielded a hard-hit ground ball hit by Keith Hernandez.
+On September 3, 1986, against the New York Mets, Mulholland fielded a hard-hit ground ball hit by Keith Hernandez.
 However, the ball got stuck in the webbing of his glove.
 Mulholland then trotted towards first base and tossed his glove to first baseman Bob Brenly, who recorded the out.

 Philadelphia Phillies

 On June 18, 1989, the Giants traded Mulholland, Dennis Cook and Charlie Hayes for former Cy Young Award winner Steve Bedrosian and a player to be named later.
-On August 15, 1990, Mulholland no-hit the Giants 6-0 at Veterans Stadium.
+On August 15, 1990, Mulholland no-hit the Giants 6–0 at Veterans Stadium.
 In pitching this, the first no-hitter in the stadium's history, Mulholland became the first pitcher to no-hit a former team since the Houston Colt .45s' Ken Johnson did so against the Cincinnati Reds in 1964 (Johnson lost the game 1-0—the only game, to date, whose losing pitcher had pitched a nine-inning no-hitter).
 He faced the minimum of 27 batters.
 The only batter to reach base was on a throwing error by Hayes on Rick Parker's ground ball leading off the seventh inning; Parker was retired on Dave Anderson's double play ground ball one batter later.
 The 27th out was made by Hayes with a lunging catch of Gary Carter's line drive down the 3rd base line.
 He defeated Don Robinson, who also served up the 500th career home run to Phillies legend, Mike Schmidt, just three years earlier.